 Stock Smarts: Bin Laden vs. The Bull

-An Al Qaeda terror attack aimed at Americans in Saudi Arabia last week halted a promising bull run for stocks here at home.
+An Al Qaeda (search) terror attack aimed at Americans in Saudi Arabia last week halted a promising bull run for stocks here at home.
 Many experts say it’s the work of Usama bin Laden – and that raised fears of another deadly attack on American soil.

 Does bin Laden need to be captured or killed before a bull market can really start charging ahead?